philzook58/philzook58.github.io/_posts/2026-05-17-proof_processing.md

 Vampire and eprover are two top tier automated theorem provers.

 Isabelle's sledgehammer is crazy good.
 I should try to understand it better.
 A funny thing is basically you need a native automated theorem prover in order to digest proofs from others systems.
 They'll only ever really give you breadcrumbs.
+I may want to use scryer to make some leantap or leancop variants to assist proof reconstruction <https://formal.kastel.kit.edu/beckert/leantap/> <https://jens-otten.de/tutorial_tableaux19/>

 I also think it's interesting to explore proof by saturation / inductionless induction in eprover.
 The mere fact of saturation proves consistency of a statement and therefore it is true in the initial term model or something like that.
 I dunno how I'd even replay those proofs.
 I think eprover could be used for unbounded bitvector proofs in the manner.